Developing a NSW Koala Strategy

 Community information sessions

-If you would like to ask questions to find out more about the Koala Strategy development process and the draft Saving Our Species Iconic Koala Project, come along to one of the following community information sessions:
+Community information sessions were held to answer questions about the Koala Strategy development process and the Saving Our Species Iconic Koala Project at the following locations:

 - Lismore – Tuesday 7 February, 4:30pm at the Gordon Pavilion Function Centre